dalesgit/wiki-vim/pages/pacific-cruise-viza-electronic.md

 Application completed 1/23/25.
 Results should be in 4 days. ca. $230
 ### New Zealand

-NZTeTA required for NZ.:> [!WARNING] I'm not sure that the first form below I was working with was going to work because it didn't allow for submitting a phone.
+NZTeTA required for NZ.:> [!WARNING] I'm not sure that the first form below I was working with was going to work because it didn't allow for submitting a photo.

 https://new-zealand-eta-service.org/nzeta/application-form/?applicant=TlpFVEEtMjQ2ODM3MA==